xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/debug.md

 ## Startup performance

-To simplify slow tests (slowness) investigations, guicey measures and prints extensions time.
+To simplify slow test investigations, Guicey measures and prints extension time.

 For example, test with application started in beforeAll, with two test methods (same app for both tests):